Skip to main content

 When you’re ready to fill out your application, expect to provide the following information:

-• Driver’s license or state-issued I.D. card.
+- Driver’s license or state-issued I.D. card

-• Name, address, and telephone number of all your employers for the last two years.
+- Name, address, and telephone number of all your employers for the last two years

-• The reason you separated from each employer.
+- The reason you left each job

-• Pay stubs for each employer.
+- Pay stubs for each job

-• Information about any income you are receiving, such as retirement income.
+- Information about any income you are receiving, such as retirement income

-• The amount of any pay other than regular wages, such as vacation pay or severance pay, you have or will receive from your current or most recent employer.
+- The amount of any pay other than regular wages, such as vacation pay or severance pay, you have or will receive from your current or most recent employer

-• Recall date if you expect your employer to recall you to your job.
+- Recall date if you expect your employer to recall you to your job

-• Union hiring hall information if you get work through a union.
+- Union hiring hall information if you get work through a union

 The State Processes Your Claim: One Week